unisys12/unisys12.github.io/src/content/portfolio/lorebot12-86.md

 }
 ```

 And from there, it grew into a massive project that I continued to tinker with for about three yrs after.
 Up until 2021 I believe.
 This was before well before support for Async/Await was in Node or JS, so there are `callbacks` everywhere.
-But I feel that I keep the code base pretty clean for my first large project.
+But I feel that I keep the code base pretty clean for my first large NodeJS based project.

 ## Tech Used